 India and Goal 14

-Over a third of India’s population – 35% — lives along its vast coastline and nearly half of this coast experiences erosion.
-More than one million people in 3,651 villages in India situated along the coast are employed in marine capture fisheries.
-According to India’s Fourth National Report to the Convention of Biological Diversity, 2009, India is endowed with vast inland and marine bio-resources, and is the third largest producer of fish in the world and the second largest producer of inland fish.
+According to India’s Fifth National Report to the Convention of Biological Diversity 2014, India has a long coastline of about 7,517 km in length which sustains and provides a source of livelihood to over 250 million people.
+India is the second largest producer of fish in the world.
 The Indian government’s Sagarmala Project, also known as the Blue Revolution, is working to improve the state of India’s ports and coastlines.
 To conserve marine ecosystems, the government has undertaken a National Plan for the Conservation of Aquatic Eco-systems.
 Coastal and marine biodiversity protection is a key area of focus for India.

 - By 2025, prevent and significantly reduce marine pollution of all kinds, in particular from land-based activities, including marine debris and nutrient pollution.